gforsyth/xonda/README.md

 ## Usage

-Use as you would use `conda`, but just write `xonda` instead.
-Contrived?
+Xonda will automatically alias itself as `conda`, so you should not see any differences, if you prefer it not to do that, remove the alias in your `.xonshrc`.
+Then, use as you would use `conda`, but just write `xonda` instead.
+Xontrived?
 You bet!
 But hey, `x` is right next to `c` on many keyboards and if you're using `xonsh`, chances are you type `xonda` all the time anyway.
 Then curse and fix it.

 ```console
 xonda install -c conda-forge xonsh